-- 49 There is high evidence and high agreement that climate and land change pose high risk to - 50 communities and interdependent infrastructure systems including electric power, and transportation - are highly vulnerable and interdependent (Below et al. 2012; Adger et al. 2013; Pathirana, A.,
+There is high evidence and high agreement that climate and land change pose a high risk to communities.
+Interdependent infrastructure systems, including electric power and transportation, are highly vulnerable and interdependent (Below et al. 2012; Adger et al. 2013; Pathirana et al. 2018; Conway and Schipper 2011; Caney 2014; Chung Tiam Fook 2017).
+These systems are exposed to disruption from severe climate events such as weather-related power interruptions lasting for hours to days (Panteli and Mancarella 2015).
+Increased magnitude and frequency of high winds, ice storms, hurricanes and heat waves have caused widespread damage to power infrastructure and also severe outages, affecting significant numbers of customers in urban and rural areas (Abi-Samra and Malcolm 2011).

-- 1 Radhakrishnan, M., Quan 2018)(Conway and Schipper 2011; Caney 2014; Chung Tiam Fook 2017; - 2 Pathirana, A., Radhakrishnan, M., Quan 2018).
-These systems are exposed to disruption from severe - 3 climate events such as weather-related power interruptions lasting for hours to days (Panteli and - 4 Mancarella 2015).
-Increased magnitude and frequency of high winds, ice storms, hurricanes and heat - 5 waves have caused widespread damage to power infrastructure and have caused severe outages, - 6 affecting significant numbers of customers in urban and rural areas (Abi-Samra and Malcolm 2011). - 7 Increasing populations, enhanced per capita water use, climate change, and allocations for water - 8 conservation are potential threats to adequate water availability.
-As climate change produces - 9 variations in rainfall, these challenges will intensify, evidenced by severe water shortages in recent - 10 years in Capetown, Los Angeles, Rio de Janeiro among others (Watts et al. 2018; Majumder 2015; - Ashoori et al. 2015; Mini et al. 2015; Otto et al. 2015)(Cross-Chapter Box 5: Case study on policy - responses to drought in Chapter 3)(Ranatunga et al. 2014)(Ray and Shaw 2016; Gopakumar 2014).
+Increasing populations, enhanced per capita water use, climate change, and allocations for water conservation are potential threats to adequate water availability.
+As climate change produces variations in rainfall, these challenges will intensify, evidenced by severe water shortages in recent years in Cape Town, Los Angeles, and Rio de Janeiro, among other places (Watts et al. 2018; Majumder 2015; Ashoori et al. 2015; Mini et al. 2015; Otto et al. 2015; Ranatunga et al. 2014; Ray and Shaw 2016; Gopakumar 2014) (Cross-Chapter Box 5 in Chapter 3).

-Cross-chapter Box 10: Economic dimensions of climate change
+Cross-Chapter Box 10 | Economic dimensions of climate change and land

-and land

-- Koko Warner (The United States of America), Aziz Elbehri (Morocco), Marta Guadalupe Rivera Ferre (Spain), Alisher Mirzabaev (Germany/Uzbekistan), Lindsay Stringer (United Kingdom), Anita - Wreford (New Zealand)
+Koko Warner (The United States of America), Aziz Elbehri (Morocco), Marta Guadalupe Rivera Ferre (Spain), Alisher Mirzabaev (Germany/Uzbekistan), Lindsay Stringer (United Kingdom), Anita Wreford (New Zealand)

 Sustainable land management (SLM) makes strong social and economic sense.
 Early action in implementing SLM for climate change adaptation and mitigation provides distinct societal advantages.
-Understanding the full scope of what is at stake from climate change presents challenges because of inadequate accounting of the degree and scale at which climate change and land interactions impact society, and the importance society places on those impacts (Santos et al. 2016)(7.2.2, 5.3.1, 5.3.2, 4.1).
-The consequences of inaction and delay bring significant risks including irreversible change and loss in land ecosystem services, including food security, with potentially substantial economic damage to many countries in many regions of the world (high confidence).
+Understanding the full scope of what is at stake from climate change presents challenges because of inadequate accounting of the degree and scale at which climate change and land interactions impact society, and the importance society places on those impacts (Santos et al. 2016) (Sections 7.2.2, 5.3.1, 5.3.2 and 4.1).
+The consequences of inaction and delay bring significant risks, including irreversible change and loss in land ecosystem services (ES) - including food security - with potentially substantial economic damage to many countries in many regions of the world (high confidence).

-This cross-chapter box brings together the salient economic concepts underpinning the assessments of sustainable land management and mitigation options presented in this report.
+This cross-chapter box brings together the salient economic concepts underpinning the assessments of SLM and mitigation options presented in this report.
 Four critical concepts are required to help assess the social and economic implications of land-based climate action:

-- i. value to society;
+- i.
+Value to society

-- 34 ii. damages from climate and land-induced interventions on land ecosystems;
+- ii.
+Damages from climate and land-induced interventions on land ecosystems

-- 35 iii. costs of action and inaction:
+- iii.
+Costs of action and inaction

-- iv. decision-making under uncertainty.
+- iv.
+Decision-making under uncertainty

-(i) Value to society
+i.
+Value to society

 Healthy functioning land and ecosystems are essential for human health, food and livelihood security.
-Land derives its value to humans from being both a finite resource and vital for life, providing vital ecosystem services from water recycling, food, feed, fuel, biodiversity and carbon storage and sequestration.
+Land derives its value to humans from being a finite resource and vital for life, providing important ES from water recycling, food, feed, fuel, biodiversity and carbon storage and sequestration.

-Many of these ecosystem services may be difficult to estimate in monetary terms, including when they hold high symbolic value, linked to ancestral history, or traditional and indigenous knowledge systems (Boillat and Berkes 2013).
-Such incommensurable values of land are core to social cohesion-social norms and institutions, trust that enables all interactions, and sense of community.
+Many of these ES may be difficult to estimate in monetary terms, including when they hold high symbolic value, linked to ancestral history, or traditional and indigenous knowledge systems (Boillat and Berkes 2013).
+Such incommensurable values of land are core to social cohesion - social norms and institutions, trust that enables all interactions, and sense of community.

-(ii) Damages from climate and land-induced interventions on land ecosystems;
+ii.
+Damages from climate and land-induced interventions on land ecosystems